Skip links

 and Impacts

-The potential opportunities and impacts on Environment, Social, and Governance or “ESG” must be considered as the key factors for business operations and continuity.
-At the same time, the Company strives to enhance the quality of life and generate sustainable returns for all stakeholders.
-To ensure the effective risk management in procurement process, therefore, the Company has assigned the procurement function to analyze and assess risks in various areas for all products and services on a regular basis, such as supply risks and sustainability risks.
-This approach enables the Company to identify the potential risks and challenges that may arise.
-As a result, the example of challenges from the Company’s supply chain is suppliers with high sustainability risks.
-They can pose negative impacts on the Company, therefore resolving these sustainability risks before allowing those suppliers into the procurement processes is necessary.
+This transformation is expected to create future growth opportunities, enhance long-term enterprise value, and expand the business into regional markets by increasing market share and expanding the customer base, in line with the business strategy.
+Due to procurement activities involving numerous domestic and international suppliers, the Company prioritizes and enhances its refinery supply chain management and mitigates future business risks.
+The Company has considered potential opportunities and impacts on Environment, Social, and Governance, or ESG, as key factors in business operations and continuity, while striving to enhance the quality of life and generate sustainable returns for all stakeholders.
+To ensure effective risk management in the procurement process, the Company has assigned the procurement function to regularly analyze and assess risks across various areas for all products and services, including supply and sustainability risks.
+This approach enables the Company to identify potential risks and challenges that may arise.
+As a result, a challenge in the Company’s supply chain is suppliers with high sustainability risks.
+They can pose negative impacts on the Company; resolving these sustainability risks before allowing those suppliers into the procurement processes is necessary.
 However, in the case that the Company discovers the sustainability risks during the operations, the Company will investigate the issue with the suppliers.
-If the supplier has the sustainability risk, the Company will issue a clear corrective action plan with a specific timeframe for the supplier to take corrective actions immediately.
+If the supplier has a sustainability risk, the Company will issue a clear corrective action plan with a specific timeframe for the supplier to take corrective action immediately.

 Commitments and Targets